 FAQs

-Q: Who is struggling with hunger in Kalamazoo County?
+Q: Who is struggling with food insecurity in Kalamazoo County?

-A: Vulnerable populations, including nearly 9,000 local children as well as seniors seniors, struggle with food insecurity each day in Kalamazoo County.
+A: There is no typical face to hunger.
+Over 32,000 individuals, including nearly 8,000 local children as well as seniors seniors, struggle with food insecurity each day in Kalamazoo County.

 Q: What is food insecurity?